 Lastly, a few tips on how to successfully query agents:

-One short paragraph with an enticing blurb and a short writing biography should come next.
-Don’t forget the attachments (three sample chapters and an outline of the full book), preferably in a word document, as most kindles or E-readers don’t read pdf well – and I must say that I much prefer a separate document than having to read the sample in the body of the email.
+- One short paragraph with an enticing blurb and a short writing biography should come next.
+Don’t forget the attachments (three sample chapters and an outline of the full book), preferably in a Word document, as most Kindles or e-readers don’t read pdfs well—and I must say that I much prefer a separate document than having to read the sample in the body of the email.

 I hope you’ll find this blog helpful.
 I’m so grateful for the opportunity The Novelry has given me to offer some thoughts to you, and I hope you will think of me when your manuscript will be ready for submission.